Introduction

 Freedom of Cuba

-The War started in 1898 when America interfered with the ongoing Cuban War of independence.
+The War started in 1898 when America interfered with the ongoing Cuban War of Independence.
 Americans closely monitored all the revolts against Spanish rule in Cuba because of its great interest in Cuba.

-After, the sinking of the American battleship that was partly blamed as an accident.
+After, the sinking of the American battleship that was partly blamed on an accident.
 The Americans blamed the Spanish for being involved in the accident, which resulted in the war between the two nations.

 The ten weeks war resulted to United States of America using its more superior warships to defeat the Spanish army that made Spain to surrender.